-For each criminal violation of the FCPA's anti-bribery provision, individuals are subject to a fine of up to US \$250,000 and imprisonment for up to 5 years and companies are subject to a fine of up to US \$2 million.
-For each criminal violation of the accounting provisions, individuals are subject to a fine of up to US \$5 million and imprisonment for up to 20 years and companies are subject to a fine of up to \$25 million.
-In addition, under the Alternative Fines Act (18 U.S.C. § 3571(d)), fines for individuals or companies can be increased to twice the benefit the defendant gained by making the corrupt payment.
+For each criminal violation of the FCPA's anti-bribery provision, individuals are subject to a fine of up to USD 250,000 and imprisonment for up to 5 years, and companies are subject to a fine of up to USD 2 million (15 U.S.C. §§78dd-2(g), 78dd-3(e), 78ff(c); 18 U.S.C. §3571(b)(3), (e)).
+For each criminal violation of the accounting provisions, individuals are subject to a fine of up to USD 5 million and imprisonment for up to 20 years, and companies are subject to a fine of up to USD 25 million (15 U.S.C. §78ff(a)).
+In addition, under the Alternative Fines Act (18 U.S.C. §3571(d)), fines for individuals or companies can be increased to twice the benefit the defendant gained by making the corrupt payment.

-Individuals and corporations are also subject to civil penalties of up to US \$16,000 per violation of the anti-bribery provisions of the FCPA.
-For violations of the accounting provisions, individuals and companies are subject to a civil penalty not to exceed the greater of the (a) specific gain to the individual or company as a result of the violations or (b) a specified dollar limitation.
-The specific limitation depends on the egregiousness of the violation, which ranges from \$7,500 to \$150,000 for an individual and \$75,000 and \$725,000 for a company.
+Individuals and corporations are also subject to civil penalties of up to USD 16,000 per violation of the anti-bribery provisions of the FCPA (15 U.S.C. §§78dd-2(g), 78dd-3(e), 78ff(c); 17 C.F.R. §201.1004).
+For violations of the accounting provisions, individuals and companies are subject to a civil penalty not to exceed the greater of the (i) specific gain to the individual or company as a result of the violations or (ii) a specified dollar limitation.
+The specific limitation depends on the egregiousness of the violation, which ranges from USD 7,500 to 150,000 for an individual and USD 75,000 and 725,000 for a company (15 U.S.C. §78u(d)(3); 17 C.F.R. §201.1004).

-In practice, the U.S. government has discretion in setting the fine amount and the fine amount is subject to negotiation.
+In practice, the U.S. government has discretion in setting the fine amount, and the fine amount is subject to negotiation.
 In addition to criminal and civil penalties, individuals and companies are also subject to collateral consequences such as suspension or debarment.

-In addition to the FCPA, the U.S. Department of Justice (the "DOJ") has charged both individuals and corporations in FCPA cases with violation of the Travel Act (18 U.S.C. § 1952), which prohibits traveling in interstate or foreign commerce or using the mail or any facility in interstate or foreign commerce, with the intent to distribute the proceeds of any unlawful activity, including violations of the FCPA.
+In addition to the FCPA, the U.S. Department of Justice ("DOJ") has charged both individuals and corporations in FCPA cases with violation of the Travel Act (18 U.S.C. §1952), which prohibits traveling in interstate or foreign commerce or using the mail or any facility in interstate or foreign commerce, with the intent to distribute the proceeds of any unlawful activity, including violations of the FCPA.
 Similarly, mail and wire fraud statutes may also be deployed together with the FCPA.

 Notably, foreign officials cannot be prosecuted for FCPA violations.
-In such cases and other cases where the U.S. jurisdictional presence is limited, U.S. prosecutors can bring charges based on violations of anti-money laundering statutes (18 U.S.C. §§ 1956 and 1957).
+In such cases and other cases where the U.S. jurisdictional presence is limited, U.S. prosecutors can bring charges based on violations of anti-money laundering statutes (18 U.S.C. §§1956, 1957).
 In comparison to FCPA charges, anti-money laundering charges carry more significant penalties, thereby increasing prosecutors' leverage against individuals and corporations in settlement negotiations.